 Most of the utensils were pottery before the Song Dynasty in China.
 The arrival of the five famous kilns also signaled the arrival of the ceramic age.
-The five kilns were famous for their production of Chinese ceramic during the Song dynasty.
-They are respectively Ru kiln, Guan kiln, Ge kiln, Jun kiln and Ding kiln.
+The five kilns were famous for producing Chinese ceramic during the Song dynasty.
+They are respectively Ru kiln, Guan kiln, Ge kiln, Jun kiln, and Ding kiln.

 The champion of the porcelains: Ru kiln

-Ru kiln was built in the late Bei Song Dynasty and was listed as the first of the five famous kilns, located in ancient Ruzhou, (now in Henan Province), was an official Kiln for the royal family.
-All its porcelains were featured with delicate and neat body, glaze, called “like jade, non-jade but better than jade.”
+Ru kiln was built in the late Bei Song Dynasty and was listed as the first of the five famous kilns.
+It was located in ancient Ruzhou (now in Henan Province), an official Kiln for the royal family.
+All its porcelains were featured with a delicate and neat body, glaze called “like jade, non-jade but better than jade.”

-Ru kiln is famous for firing celadon porcelain, and the main glaze colors are sky blue, bean blue, pink blue and so on.
-The celadon of Ru porcelains contain agate in the glaze, the color is green and crystal, which was delightful for eyes and has the characteristics of “green as the sky, surface as jade”.
-The surface is in the form of cicada-wing pattern with small openings, which is called “crab claw pattern”.
+Ru kiln is famous for firing celadon porcelain; the primary glaze colors are sky blue, bean blue, pink blue, and so on.
+The celadon of Ru porcelains contains agate in the glaze; the color is green and crystal, which is delightful for the eyes and has the characteristics of “green as the sky, surface as jade.”
+The surface is cicada-wing patterns with small openings called “crab claw patterns.”

-However, Ru Kiln did not work for a long time.
-Later, it was invaded by the Jin army and the Ru kiln was destroyed due to the long-term military disaster, the skills were lost.
+However, Ru Kiln only worked for a short time.
+Later, it was invaded by the Jin army, and the Ru kiln was destroyed due to the long-term military disaster; the skills were lost.

-Ru kiln was only work 20 years.
-The porcelains ware particularly scarce in the Nan Song Dynasty due to the short firing time.
-There are less than 100 recognized wares that have been passed down to this day, which makes these wares very valuable.
+Ru kiln was only been working for around 20 years.
+Due to the short firing time, the porcelains were particularly scarce in the Nan Song Dynasty.
+Less than 100 recognized wares have been passed down to this day, making these wares very valuable.

 Purple mouth and iron foot: Guan Kiln

-The 3 most popular glaze colors were moon white, pink green and bright green.
-The upper rim is a purplish color because of the thinner glaze and the lower rim with a dark iron color, there was a saying that “purple mouth and iron foot” was a characteristic of Guan porcelains.
+The three most popular glaze colors were moon white, pink green and bright green.
+The upper rim is a purplish color because of the thinner glaze, and the lower rim with a dark iron color.
+There was a saying that “purple mouth and iron foot” was a characteristic of Guan porcelains.

-According to legend, after the porcelains were made, the royal workers will destroy the rest after they picked.
-Only the fine products can be presented to the palace for the use of the royal family.
-Because of this, the amount of Guan porcelains in the world is extremely rare.
+According to legend, after the porcelains were made, the royal workers would destroy the rest after they picked.
+Only fine products can be presented to the palace for the royal family’s use.
+Because of this, the amount of Guan porcelains worldwide is scarce.

-Although the precise location has not been determined, some academics and experts think that Longquan, Zhejiang, was the address of the kiln, which fired in the middle or late Nan Song Dynasty.
+Although the precise location has yet to be determined, some academics and experts think that Longquan, Zhejiang, was the address of the kiln.
+It was fired in the middle or late Nan Song Dynasty.

 The color of the glaze is mainly gray and blue, and pink green 、 moon white.
-The glazed sheen is like a slight perspiration on the skin, it also seems that there is a layer of oil on the surface.
+The glazed sheen is like a slight perspiration on the skin, and it also seems there is a layer of oil on the surface.
 The most striking feature is that the glaze has large and small cracks.
-The color of the small crackle is golden yellow, while the color of the large crackle is iron black.
-This style of double crackle is termed “gold thread and iron wire”.
+The color of the small crackle is golden yellow, while the large crackle is iron black.
+This double crackle style is called “gold thread and iron wire.”

 Jun Kiln began in the Tang Dynasty and flourished in the Bei Song Dynasty.
-The kiln location was in today’s Bagua Cave, Yuzhou City, Henan Province.
-It was called Junzhou in the Song Dynasty, thus the name “Jun Kiln”.
-Jun porcelains has traditionally been considered as the “treasure of the country” and enjoys the reputation of “Jun porcelains are priceless”.
+The location was in today’s Bagua Cave, Yuzhou City, Henan Province; it was called Junzhou in the Song Dynasty, thus called “Jun Kiln”.
+Jun porcelains have traditionally been considered the “treasure of the country” and enjoy the reputation of “Jun porcelains are priceless.”

-Jun porcelains are fired twice, the first time is unglazed, then the glaze is added and fired again after the first firing.
+Jun porcelains are fired twice; the first time is unglazed, then the glaze is added and fired again after the first firing.
 When monochromatic glazes dominated the world in the Song Dynasty, copper oxides were creatively used as colorants to produce a variety of glaze colors such as blue-red, purple spots or pure azure.
 It is a significant invention in the history of Chinese porcelain, called kiln change.
-Because copper red glaze is very sensitive to temperature and the environment in the kiln, if there is a slight difference, the red color will vary and become a bit special.
-However, this kind of kiln change often brings unexpected effects, therefore there is a saying that “one color enters the kiln, and get colorful porcelains “.
+Because the copper red glaze is very sensitive to temperature and the environment in the kiln, if there is a slight difference, the red color will vary and become a bit special.
+However, this kind of kiln change often brings unexpected effects.
+Therefore there is a saying that “one color enters the kiln and gets colorful porcelains.”

 Ding kiln is famous for producing white porcelain and also firing black glaze.
 Before firing, each ware’s rim was scrubbed clean to remove the glaze.
-The resulting roughness of the rim, called mang kou (芒口), could be uncomfortable when pressed to the lips, so to solve the problem, and to add a further decorative feature, the rim was ornamented with gold, silver or copper rings.
-There are many glaze droplets hanging down on the glazed surface of the rim, shaped like “tears”.
+The resulting roughness of the rim is called mang kou (芒口).
+It could be uncomfortable when pressed to the lips, so to solve the problem and to add a further decorative feature, the rim was ornamented with gold, silver or copper rings.
+Many glaze droplets are hanging down on the glazed surface of the rim, shaped like “tears.”

-In the early Bei Song Dynasty, the composition of carved flowers in Ding porcelains was simple, and most of them were lotus.
+In the early Bei Song Dynasty, the composition of carved flowers in Ding porcelains was simple, and most were lotus.
 In the middle and late Bei Song Dynasty, the carved flowers were exquisitely decorated, and carved images of different depths, with a strong three-dimensional sense.
-The decorative themes were generally flowers and fruits, lotus, ducks, birds, clouds and dragons.
-The prints are largely flowers, lotus, chrysanthemum, peony, etc., and there are also animal motifs such as mandarin ducks, dragons and phoenixes, lions, etc. The pictures are precise and symmetrical.
+The decorative themes were generally flowers and fruits, lotus, ducks, birds, clouds, and dragons.
+The prints are primarily flowers, lotus, chrysanthemums, peonies, etc., and animal motifs such as mandarin ducks, dragons, phoenixes, lions, etc. The pictures are precise and symmetrical.

 If you enjoyed this article, you might also like to read the following articles: